 The importance of images in connecting users to your products has been proven.
-If your website takes more than 3 seconds to load, users are more likely to abandon it which will drastically increase your bounce rate and eventually, it will affect your conversions.
+If your website takes more than 3 seconds to load, users are more likely to abandon it, which will drastically increase your bounce rate, and eventually affect your conversions.

-Click here to download infographic, illustrating 20+ stats on how speed affects your website.
+Click here to download the infographic illustrating 20+ stats on how speed affects your website.
 This infographic was made by Hosting Tribunal and the original blog on Hosting Tribunal talks in detail about impact of load speed on your website.

-Enhance User Engagement: A happy customer is not a myth, definitely not for those websites which are providing a great user experience.
+A happy customer is not a myth, definitely not for those websites which are providing a great user experience.
 And it can be your website too.
-All you need to do is to optimize your website images, improve your page load speed and thus, providing a better overall user experience.
+All you need to do is optimize your website images, improve your page load speed, and thus, providing a better overall user experience.
 If your page is loading fast on all devices, a user will spend more time there.

 It has been stated in many studies that users are more likely to leave those websites which are slow.
 The web pages which load in 2.4 seconds experience 24% bounce rate.
-Your page load speed also increases the returning rate which means a customer who is getting a faster experience on your site would probably buy from you again.
-Therefore, user satisfaction and happiness also depend on page load speed which can be improved by optimizing web images.
+Your page load speed also increases the returning rate, meaning a customer who is getting a faster experience on your site would probably buy from you again.
+Therefore, user satisfaction and happiness also depend on page load speed, which can be improved by optimizing web images.

 In the subsequent post on image optimization, we will cover various techniques for image optimization in more details with practical example.
 Stay tuned!